TUW-GEO/fibgrid/README.rst

 Grid construction
 -----------------

-Creating a Fibonacci grid based on given number of points.
+Creating a Fibonacci grid based on a given number of points.

 .. code-block:: python